 BayFOR offers ideal conditions for WKS Bavaria-Africa

-BayFOR as a central point of contact in Bavaria – especially for universities and universities of applied sciences – offers ideal conditions to intensify the cooperation with African countries due to its long-term experience in supporting research and innovation projects.
+BayFOR as a central point of contact in Bavaria – especially for universities and universities of applied sciences, but also for small and medium enterprises (SMEs) and communal partners – offers ideal conditions to intensify the cooperation with African countries due to its long-term experience in supporting research and innovation projects.
 The WKS Bavaria-Africa can build on already established extensive networks with various African stakeholders, to be able to provide assistance and advice for the preparation of project proposals and to foster networks in Africa, Europe and Bavaria.
 Some examples of current and past activities:

-- As part of the Bavarian funding programme for initiating international research cooperation (BayIntAn), for which BayFOR acts as the project administrator on behalf of the Bavarian State Ministry of Science and the Arts, staff exchanges between Bavarian universities and universities of applied sciences and stakeholders from the following African countries have already been carried out:
+- As part of the BayIntAn programme, for which BayFOR acts as the project administrator on behalf of the Bavarian State Ministry of Science and the Arts, staff exchanges between Bavarian universities and universities of applied sciences and stakeholders from the following African countries have already been carried out:

 - Burkina Faso

 - Democratic Republic of Congo